David Amoo: Port Vale

 On 8 July 2019, Amoo left Cambridge and signed a one-year contract with League Two rivals Port Vale; manager John Askey had made signing a winger a top priority after the "Valiants" recorded the division's lowest goals scored tally the previous season.
 Amoo said that centre-back Leon Legge, his former captain at Cambridge, convinced him to come to Vale Park.
 He scored on his home debut on 10 August to secure 1–1 draw with Northampton Town.
 He soon built a connection with supporters, who would cry 'Amooooo!' in tribute to the winger, though those not connected with the club sometimes would mistake the cry for booing.
 Lapses in form by mid-season did though cause heckling from a minority of Vale supporters, leading Askey to praise his partnership with right-back James Gibbons and comment that "in the majority of games I think he has done well".
 He signed a new two-year contract after he ended the 2019–20 campaign with five goals in 37 appearances.

-Amoo struggled with injuries at the start of the 2020–21 season, but still managed to be one of the team's main attacking threats until he was sidelined with a hamstring injury in January.
-Darrell Clarke was appointed as manager the following month and Amoo failed to start a game under the new manager before ending the campaign with one goal from 13 starts and 16 substitute appearances.
+Amoo struggled with injuries at the start of the 2020–21 season but still managed to be one of the team's main attacking threats until he was sidelined with a hamstring injury in January.
+Darrell Clarke was appointed as manager the following month.
+Amoo failed to start a game under the new manager before ending the campaign with one goal from 13 starts and 16 substitute appearances.
 Speaking in August 2021, Clarke stated that "I do see David Amoo more as a centre forward now".
 He was dropped from the bench the following month, though Clarke said that "it is harsh because he did very well at Bolton [in the EFL Trophy]".
 From his more familiar right-wing position he scored and provided an assist during his seventh league substitute appearance of the campaign after Clarke reverted to a 4–2–4 formation in the second half of a 4–1 win at Crawley Town.
 He was an unused substitute as Vale secured promotion out of the play-offs with victory over Mansfield Town in the final at Wembley Stadium.
-However he was released upon the expiry of his contract in June 2022; David Flitcroft, the club's director of football, stated that "the way that he carried himself both on and off the pitch was exemplary".
+However, he was released upon the expiry of his contract in June 2022; David Flitcroft, the club's director of football, stated that "the way that he carried himself both on and off the pitch was exemplary".